wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 == Changelog ==

+= 2.7.13 =

+* FIX:	    Error with automatic whitelisting in some cases.

 = 2.7.12 =

-* FIX:	    A few PHP notices, and update to WordPress 4.0 compatibilty.
+* FIX:	    A few PHP notices, and update to WordPress 4.0 compatibility.

 = 2.7.11 =